Royal Air Force Police: Training

-Potential RAF Police recruits are trained at the Defence School of Policing and Guarding at Southwick Park, Hampshire, along with the Royal Navy Police and the Royal Military Police.
-In order to conduct some of the wider specialist roles, particularly involving the investigation of more serious and complex crime and security investigations, extensive further post-graduation training is provided outside of DSPG to all RAF Police specialists by Home Department Police Forces and Training providers.
-Most of the training requirements of a Home Department Police Force in terms of Detective training and Covert Operations are delivered to specialist RAF Police elements.
+Potential RAF Police recruits are trained at the Defence School of Policing and Security at Southwick Park, Hampshire, along with recruits of the Royal Navy Police and the Royal Military Police.
+In order to conduct some of the wider specialist roles, particularly involving the investigation of more serious and complex crime and security investigations, extensive further post-graduation training is provided outside DSPS to all RAF Police specialists by Home Office police forces and training providers.
+Most of the training requirements of a Home Office police force in terms of detective training and covert operations are delivered to specialist RAF Police elements.

 During the 1950s, training was carried out at RAF Netheravon in Wiltshire, and in the 1960s at RAF Debden near Saffron Walden.
 Until the mid-1990s, trade training took place at RAF Newton in Nottinghamshire, before moving to RAF Halton in Buckinghamshire.
 In 2004, all UK service police training was consolidated at Southwick Park.